mrm007/sublime-text-config/Packages/SassBeautify/README.md

 ## Dependencies

-As this plugin uses `sass-convert`, you need to have sass installed.
+This plugin uses `sass-convert`, and so you need to have sass installed.
 Read the [sass download page](http://sass-lang.com/download.html) to view the installation options.

-Please always ensure you are using the latest version of Sass.
+It's a good idea to always use the latest version of Sass.

 ## Installation